Search

 The problem: You see "Best Credit Card in India 2026" articles and apply for HDFC Infinia or Axis Magnus.

 The result: Rejected.
 CIBIL score drops.
-Next application becomes harder.
+The next application becomes harder.

 The fix: Check minimum salary requirements BEFORE applying.
 If a card needs ₹1.5 lakh/month income and you earn ₹20,000, don't waste an application.